willklein/willkle.in/contents/drafts/submitting-code-samples.md

 ---
-title: Submitting Code Samples
+title: Tips for Submitting Code Samples
 date: 2015-06-06
 template: draft.jade
 ---

+As part of my team's interview process, we ask our candidates to submit a code sample.
+We give them a choice of problems, ask them to spend a couple hours, and invite them in for a code review.
+The exercise itself is not very difficult, but this is a critical step in getting to know what kind of developer someone is.

-Over the past twenty months I've interviewed about as many candidates for my team.
-As part of the interview process, we ask our candidates to submit a code sample.
-I've seen some great submissions, and some that could use some work.
-Here are some tips and best practices based on my experiences.
+After learning from submissions of all levels, I'd like to share some tips and best practices based on my experiences.

 ### Take your time

 This can be tricky.
 Maybe you were asked to spend a couple hours on the assignment, so you could stick to that as a time limit.
-Perhaps you're doing this after a long day at work, and you're up staying past your bedtime.
+Perhaps you're doing this after a long day at work, or you're staying up late to make the time.
 Whatever the case may be, I've seen a lot of submissions where the candidate stuck to a suggested or self-imposed time limit, and it showed.

 If you need to, use version control to commit your work at your time limit, but keep going if you can.
+Even after you've submitted the solution, don't be afraid to keep working on it.
+Ask if you're not sure, but you can probably make changes until the day of the interview.

 ### Submit work you're proud of